 “Owing to people like Boris Mikhailov we can try to understand what life was like back then,” he continues.
 “In his book Case History he is showing homeless people like heroes, who are giving their lives for the brighter future of the new generations.
 As a young person I don’t want to be a let-down.
 I don’t want to upset Boris.”

-Reading Time: 3 minutes During the winter months in Kazakhstan’s capital city, Astana, fishermen park up on the frozen Ishim river, hoping for a bite beneath the ice.
+During the winter months in Kazakhstan’s capital city, Astana, fishermen park up on the frozen Ishim river, hoping for a bite beneath the ice.
 The tradition goes back for generations, back to when Astana was a small rural farming village, not the high-rise, futuristic city it is today.

 When the country was part of the Soviet Union, fishing equipment was standardised and sold only at government-run hunting shops.
 But since the collapse of the USSR in 1991, the fishermen have been constructing their own customised fishing tents, sewn together out of plastic packaging found in the city’s markets.